Transfer VM From GCP Compute Engine to Akamai Using Disk Images

 Updated property [core/project].

-gcloud compute instances \
+gcloud compute instances describe INSTANCE_NAME \

---zone=us-west1-a \
+--zone=ZONE \

 --format="value(machineType)"